hasgeek/events/_rootconf_events/2018-unittests-for-python.md

     # Outline

     Each section goes with understanding and implementing each one hands-on.

-    - Introduction
+    #### Introduction
     - Why unit tests, what is it and why should I care ?
 10 m
-        - Getting started [setup] 10 m
+    - Getting Started 40 m
-        - Writing Tests: basics [ usage of unittests library ] 20 m
+      - Setup checks
+      - Unit Testing basics
+      - Writing Simple Unit Tests
+      - Organising with setup and teardown

-    - Coverage
+    #### Coverage
     - How to cover most of the code with ease & speed up development & execution
     - Parameterise 10 m
+    - Isolating Dependencies with Mocks
       - Mock & various ways of using patch 20 m
-        - Mock with Autospec and SideEffect 20 m - Control test run using nose 20 m
+      - Mock with Autospec and SideEffect 20 m
+    - Managing test Execution 20 m
-        - Run specific test function
+    - Run specific tests
-        - Coverage html
+    - Re-run only failed tests
     - Speed up more with multi process
-        - Test Reporting : beautiful readable reports 20 m
+    - Are these tests bringing value 20 m
+    - Test Reports
+    - Coverage Reports

+    #### Next Pointers and Resources 10 m

+    #### What Unit Testing is Not 10 m

-    - Dont’s 10 m
+    #### Dont’s 10 m
     - Will work on few frequent typical mistakes which usually we do & tricks on how to avoid them

-    - Q & A 30 m
+    #### Q & A 30 m

-        - We together will work on remaining problems
+    - We together will work on your problems annd queries

 ---